Phil Earle's new book, While the Storm Rages, is set in London during WWII, and follows Noah on his journey to save the neighbourhood's pets.

 I have to be honest and say I'm not a big one for research.
 I'm impatient to get writing, and I'm a pretty reluctant reader, or at least a very choosy one.
 If I'm researching I tend to go to documentaries or films.
 I did do a lot of googling of London in the Blitz, which was really useful.
 I really like working from visual things like photos.

-3. Is this the first time you've based a story on a true story?
+3. Was this the first time you've based a story on a true story?
 What difference does it make to what you're writing?

 Being Billy and Saving Daisy were both inspired by life experiences I had whilst working in children's homes.
 With those books and this one, the true story element was a launchpad.
 What follows is 100% fiction.